JetBrains/Qodana/topics/flexinspect.md

 {collapsible="true"}

-> To debug your inspections, you can add `inspection.registerProblem(<psi-element>, "<debug-message>")` to the inspection codebase and view a debug message in your IDE.
+> To debug your inspections, you can add `inspection.registerProblem(<psi-element>, "<debug-message>")` to the inspection code and view a debug message in your IDE.

 ### Test your inspection in the IDE